 IP-X Research Stimulus

-February 2019: Five projects have been chosen to receive funding for 2019, stimulating innovation in interprofessional education and multidisciplinary approaches to health care.
+Five more projects were chosen to receive funding for 2019, stimulating innovation in interprofessional education and multidisciplinary approaches to health care.

 The IP-X Research Stimulus grants for interprofessional faculty teams moved in 2018 to the Mcubed Diamond Program.